Cal Holman

-In January 2008 the Arizona Republican Party gave Calvin a medal posthumously - For Untiring Work and Dedication in Legislative District 8.
-At the same time the Arizona Republican Party's annual award for volunteerism was named in honor of Cal.
+In January 2008 the Arizona Republican Party gave Holman a medal posthumously - For Untiring Work and Dedication in Legislative District 8.
+At the same time the Arizona Republican Party's annual award for volunteerism was named in honor of Holman.

 Personal

-Holman was born in Topeka, Kansas on March 30, 1931.
+Holman was born in Topeka, Kansas, on March 30, 1931.
 Holman earned an undergraduate degree in American history from Harvard University in 1952.
 He then served in the United States Army Corps of Engineers.
 After being seriously injured while in the service Holman earned an MBA from Stanford University in 1956.
 After college he began his career at the Northern Trust Company in Chicago.

 He was married to his wife, Elizabeth for 51 years and had two children, Calvin (Mark) on March 17, 1957, and Mary on September 30, 1958.
 Holman moved to Phoenix in 1961 to work at the Valley National Bank.

-Holman was active in the community as President of the Homeowners Association and a member of Scottsdale Sunrise Rotary, where he was a Paul Harris Fellow.
+Holman was active in the community as president of the Homeowners Association and a member of Scottsdale Sunrise Rotary, where he was a Paul Harris Fellow.

 Holman had a perfect attendance record at Rotary International.
 His father was active in Rotary International as is his daughter, Mary, and daughter in law, Virginia Ann.
 In his honor Scottsdale Sunrise Rotary has established a scholarship for aspiring political leaders at Scottsdale Community College.

 Holman was personally popular and media reports after his death quoted many friends praising his integrity and public service.

 Holman was killed in an automobile accident on December 28, 2007.
 Two men were allegedly street racing and crashed into Holman's 1973 Camaro.
 They were subsequently arrested and charged with second degree murder.